luiscruz/udacity_data_analyst/P06/README.md

 I've decided to use a horizontal bar chart using Dimple.js.
 Although this is a very basic chart, that is exactly the point.
 Adding more features to the visualization would require extra effort from readers.

 The color was used to distinguish the platform.
 Length was used to code the portion of users.
-Since a participant could give more than one answer, the weight of his/her answer was divided by the number of answers he/she gave.
 The position was used for the answer selected by the participant.

 The final version of the visualization can be reached [here](https://rawgit.com/luiscruz/udacity_data_analyst/master/P06/index.html).